odan/odan.github.io/_posts/2017-08-13-xampp-replacing-mariadb-with-mysql.md

 ### Answers

 * Make sure you have installed the 32-bit version of MySQL.
-The MySQL 64-bit version is not compatible with the XAMPP Control Panel.
+The MySQL 64-bit version is not compatible with the XAMPP Control Panel (32-bit).
-* This setup is not testet with MySQL 8.x
+* This setup is not tested with MySQL 8.x.
+* MySQL 8.x is only available as 64-bit version
 * Try to fix the directory permissions with this [batch script](https://odan.github.io/2017/01/13/reset-windows-folder-permissions.html)